-Who Is We Buy 502 And How Can We Help You If You’re Relocating And Need To Sell In Kentucky?
+Who Is We Buy 502 And How Can We Help You If You’re Relocating And Need To Sell In KY?

 We’re investors.
-We support our families and beautify neighborhoods by buying houses from Kentucky home owners who need to sell fast for one reason or another.
+We support our families and beautify neighborhoods by buying houses from KY home owners who need to sell fast for one reason or another.